tpascarella/sr50/docs/intro.md

 ## *Everything* is About Getting Your Time Back

-Time is the only resource you can't buy more of.
+Time is the only resource you can never buy more of.

 It is for this reason that the *whole point* of personal finance is to get to a place where you never need to trade your time for money again.

+## The Financial Freedom Equation

 You reach this point once the financial freedom equation is satisfied.
 The financial freedom is as follows: